 - pine nuts, macadamia nuts, brazil nuts, peanut

 - Too numerous to list

 They can all be added to bread.
 Generally, the ones listed in the cereals and legumes sections will need to be added to a soaker.

 Why use a soaker in this seeded sourdough recipe?

 Why do we use a soaker when adding seeds?

 Well, when we put the seeds into the water they will soak up as much of the fluid as they can.

 If you add unsoaked seeds to a dough, they will soak up moisture from the bread, essentially making it less hydrated.

-Notice that as you add the seeds, it will seems like the dough becomes more slack.
+Notice that as you add the seeds, it will seem like the dough becomes slacker.
 That’s because the seeds will leak out some of the moisture into the dough, but then they will soak it up again so the dough becomes the same hydration that you intended

 What is lamination and why do we use it?